 What do we mean by B2C?

-Business to Consumer, involving Private Individuals, Sold Traders, unincorporated partnerships, trusts and foundations.
+Business to Consumer, involving Private Individuals, Sole Traders, unincorporated partnerships, trusts and foundations.

 By Social media, we mean all major 3rd party applications or websites, including currently Facebook, Twitter, Instagram and Linked In, but may include further applications or websites in the future.